OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:34:03] fingers.
 Um, uh, Mike Tyson.
 Yeah.
 Um, echoes of George Patton, you know, resonates with Dwight Eisenhower, pat, uh, Tyson.
 In fact, he had a plan to condition himself to be strong and agile and resilient.
 Be able to take punch, have reflexes, uh, emotional fortitude to not freak out when he's got he's.

 [00:34:26] He basically cultivated the capacity to be in the ring and be effective.
 That was the plan, not the plan for what do I do when I get hit on the left side of my head.
 That's too specific.
 So there's different layers of planning.
-And I put in the chat, um, noted to Doug that, uh, you know, California is 40 years into an.
+And I put in the chat, um, noted to Doug that, uh, you know, California is 40 years into a

-[00:34:45] Plan one might say trajectory, uh, that's focused on the principles of efficiency, renewables, and electrification as the priority stack and decades of policies, funding, measures, and so forth and support that general plan and direction.
+[00:34:45] plan, one might say trajectory, uh, that's focused on the principles of efficiency, renewables, and electrification as the priority stack and decades of policies, funding, measures, and so forth and support that general plan and direction.
 So my question is why is that not a plant?
 Um, And then if we get into that, you said the general question is there's there's there's layers, uh, or, uh, what's I, maybe that's not the right word there.

 [00:35:17] They're sort of dimensions of plans from highly general framing to very specific tactical.
 And we may be get messed up in

 [00:35:24] there, but, and entities, the scale of governments need to do things like that.
 I need to figure out where they're going to apply resources, budget, uh, how they're going to reconfigure themselves in Germany.

-[00:35:34] There's the NRG vendor, which is like, how do we move toward green?
+[00:35:34] There's the [[Topic/Energiewende], which is like, how do we move toward green?
 There's lots of governments that have been out leading with different flavors of plans.
 I think partly our conversation is that why isn't there a more unified plan?
 Are we, are we wishing that there were more

 [00:35:49] the question?
 That's a very different question and it's an important one.